EAmode/state-machine/README.md

   canFreeze: (fsm, from, to) => fsm.data.temperature >= 0
 }
 ```
-[Transition Definitions](/doc/transition-definitions.md) can be from many
+[Transition Definitions](/doc/transition-definitions.md) can be from many to many
 ```javascript
 const transitionDefiniton = {
     melt: {